 As part of the parish celebrations planned to mark the 60th anniversary, we have launched a 60 for 60 campaign to help fund the necessary work on the roof.
 If you are able to donate £60 (or whatever you can afford) we would be really grateful.

 Our Just Giving page can be found at https://www.justgiving.com/crowdfunding/stnicholas6060roofrepair?utm_ter...

 Because of the Covid-19 restrictions our regular church income has fallen significantly so the parish really needs your help to protect this unique local landmark.
 Anything you can give would be much appreciated.

 The Livestreamed services will continue this Sunday.

 See here for recent services.

-The Livestream link for this Sunday's services (9th May) are:
+The Livestream links for this Sunday's services are HERE: